python-social-auth/social-docs/docs/backends/implementation.rst

 OpenID
 ------

-OpenID is far simpler that OAuth since it's used for authentication rather than authorization (regardless it's used for authorization too).
+OpenID is far simpler than OAuth since it's used for authentication rather than authorization (regardless it's used for authorization too).

 A single attribute is usually needed, the authentication URL endpoint.